- Clerk & Recorder

-Marriage licenses are issued to couples, including same-sex couples, whose ceremony will take place in Colorado.
+Marriage licenses are issued to couples whose ceremony will take place in Colorado.
 Blood tests are not required.
 There is no waiting period to use the license, but it must be used within 35 days of the date of issue and returned within 63 days after the ceremony.

 Marriage Applications (PDF)